-IFRS 16 - Lease liability in a sale and leaseback
+IFRS 16 - Lease liability in a sale with leaseback.

 These amendments include requirements for transactions involving a sale and subsequent leaseback under IFRS 16 to explain how an entity recognizes a sale and leaseback after the transaction date.
-Sale and leaseback transactions in which some or all of the lease payments are variable lease payments that are not tied to an index or rate have greater probability of being affected.
+Sale and leaseback transactions in which some or all lease payments are variable lease payments that are not tied to an index or rate have a greater probability of being affected.